 Before we start, it is important to make sure that you are buying from dedicated toy retailers who have their business registered locally.
 The reason for this is because local toy retailers are more likely to ensure that the toys they sell meet local toy safety standards and are not harmful for child's development.

 1. Toys should be age-appropriate.
 Pay attention especially if children under three as they should never be allowed to play with toys which are marked as being unsuitable for them (look for the age group on the box).
 This will minimize the risk of choking hazard and other injuries!

 2. Read instructions and warnings on the packaging and in the manual.

 3. Discard any plastic wrapping the toy came in.

 4. Ensure the toy is in good condition.
-Avoid toys with sharp edges and with small parts that present a chocking hazard.
+Avoid toys with sharp edges, thin plastic and with small parts that present a chocking hazard.

 5. Inspect batteries and wires they are in good condition.
 Look for cracks and damaged parts.

 6. Fit batteries the right way round, observing the + and - marks on the battery and compartment.